lassehauballe/EverythingCanBeAShell/README.md

 ### Usage:
 **Setup the server on the attackers machine (listener/C2):**
 ```
-RegC2Server.exe <Unique Registry key name to use>
+RegC2Server.exe <Registry key name to use with the client>
 RegC2Server.exe victim01
 ```
 **Starting the client on the victim (beacon):**